 - Swallow whole.
 Do not chew, break, or crush.

 - If you are not able to swallow this drug whole, it can be mixed in 4 ounces (120 mL) of room temperature water only.
 Do not crush the tablets.
 Do not use carbonated water.
-Stir well until the tablets are in small pieces.
+Stir well until the tablets are in small pieces (about 3 minutes).
 The tablets will not dissolve all the way.
 The mixture may look pale to bright yellow.
 Drink right away or within 2 hours after mixing.
 If you do not drink right away, stir before drinking.
 Do not chew the tablet pieces.
 Refill the cup with 4 ounces (120 mL) of water, stir, and drink.